oracle/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 We recommend using globs because they:
 * Have custom handling in `native-image` that can speed up a resource registration process
 * Are less expressive and therefore less error-prone than regular expressions
-* Provide better support for resource related checks at runtime
+* Provide better support for resource-related checks at runtime

 Learn more about globs and some syntax rules to be observed in the [Accessing Resources in Native Image documentation](Resources.md).